New Requirements For 71 Reg Number Plates - BS AU 145e Standard

 The style and colour of the letters/numbers plays a key part in making the plates NIR friendly, which we discuss next ….

 Number Plates Must Only Use Solid Black Numbers & Letters

-Number plates must only use solid black letters and numbers, 3D, 4D, Gel, Hi-Line and two-tone lettering are not permitted, the spacing between the lettering must also comply to the standard of at least 7mm.
-The official 'Charles Wright' font must also be used.
+Number plates must only use solid black letters and numbers, 3D, 4D, Gel, Hi-Line and two-tone lettering are not permitted, the spacing between the lettering must comply to the standard of at least 7mm.
+The official 'Charles Wright' font must be used also.

 A printed border is still permitted on the plate up to a maximum of 5mm thick, but there must be a gap of 10mm between the border and lettering.
 All these factors ensure ANPR cameras can read the plate number accurately.

 Changes To Country Identifiers & Driving Abroad